2010 Ukrainian presidential election: Campaign

 19 October was the official start of the Elections campaign 90-day period.

 20 October candidate nomination registration opens.
-Oleh Riabokon first candidate to officially nominate.
+Oleg Riabokon first candidate to officially nominate.

 On 20 October, Ukrainian Parliament voted to amend Ukraine's Constitution (390 out of 438 in favor) to remove provision related to Parliamentary immunity that prevents a member of parliament from being criminally liable, detained or arrested without the consent of the Verkhovna Rada.
 An earlier proposal to only remove immunity from the Parliament was defeated.
 The proposed new provisions also limits presidential immunity.
 The president can not be detained or arrested without the consent of the parliament however on conviction of an offense the President automatically loses office.
 The proposed amendments have been forwarded to Ukraine's Constitutional Court for review and will need to be reaffirmed by the parliament in February 2010.